 A limited number of students are selected annually to be able to use institutional aid for these study experiences.
-Students are encouraged to plan ahead and to complete an off campus study application with the Office of the Registrar.
+Students are encouraged to plan ahead and to complete an off campus study application with the Registrar's Office.

 SUMMER SESSION